Profitability, Stock Management, Systems

 - Any expensive spirits that are free-poured as part of high-selling cocktails.

 - Items you sell late at night, as this tends to be where staff make the most mistakes, such as RedBull and Vodka.

 A Tip to Manage Margins

-When most businesses analyse the margin on any given beverage item they are selling in their bar, they do this at the full sale price.
+When most businesses analyse the margin on a beverage item they are selling in their bar, they do this at the full sale price.
 Almost every bar does some form of discount, whether for loyalty or club members, staff discounts or the owners not paying for drinks they have.

 If you use the point of sale to track all discounts on any items sold (even if the owners are getting a 100% discount), this will help provide you with your average sale price.
 The average sale price is going to determine what your actual margin is.
 A good Inventory Management System will tell you how discounting affects your overall margins.

 You can then decide whether the discounting you are doing is driving enough revenue to justify the overall effect it is having on your gross profit percentage.
 Appoint a Front-of-House stock manager and give them an extra 3 to 4 hours a week to complete stocktaking and track down variances or inconsistencies in how the stock has been set up in your Stock Management System.
 This can be someone other than your Front-of-House Manager or General Manager.

 It's an excellent opportunity to give a more junior manager extra responsibility but ensure they are provided with the correct training from your team.
 It is worth investing in this as the reward will be 10x Greater when they start reducing your cost of goods.